This creamy arugula smoothie pairs the peppery greens with oranges and pineapple. It’s easy to make and only requires a few ingredients.

 If you’re not an arugula fan, you may not enjoy this smoothie.
 Arugula has a peppery flavor that’s more potent than other greens that typically go into smoothies, like spinach and kale.
-The oranges and pineapple do not completely cover up the taste of arugula, they just mellow it out a little.
-So the spiciness of the leafy greens still shines through.
+The natural sweetness of the tropical fruits balances out the peppery flavor of arugula, and the spiciness of the leafy greens still shines through.

-I use green smoothies to get more greens into my family’s diet.
-If you want to mix up adding vegetables to your smoothies that aren’t the usual spinach or kale, try pineapple beet smoothie or carrot orange ginger smoothie.
-For more green-leafy forward smoothies, try a mango smoothie or pineapple cucumber smoothie.
+I use green smoothies as an easy way to get more leafy green vegetables into my family’s diet.
+If you want to mix up adding vegetables to your smoothies that aren’t the usual spinach or kale, try my pineapple beet smoothie or carrot orange ginger smoothie.
+For more green-leafy forward smoothies, try a strawberry blackberry smoothie, mango smoothie, or pineapple cucumber smoothie.

-Fresh arugula - The leafy green has a strong peppery flavor.
+Fresh arugula - This cruciferous vegetable has a strong peppery flavor.
 There’s only one cup in this arugula smoothie recipe, but you can always add more if you want to.
 If you’re a bit hesitant about adding the leafy green, start with ½ cup of arugula and ½ cup of spinach.
 Also, don’t tightly pack the cup of arugula when measuring it out.

-Frozen pineapple - I use frozen pineapple in a lot of my smoothies, like in this island green smoothie and spinach pineapple banana smoothie.
-It’s sweet and helps to cover up the taste of greens, greatly reduces prep work to make a smoothie, and most smoothies taste better chilled (hence the frozen part).
-I opt for always having a frozen element in my smoothie recipes to eliminate the need for adding ice.
+Frozen pineapple - I use frozen pineapple in a lot of my smoothies, like in this island green smoothie and pineapple banana spinach smoothie.
+The naturally sweet flavor helps to cover up the taste of greens and greatly reduces prep work to make a smoothie.
+Most smoothies taste better chilled (hence the frozen part).
+I always have a frozen element in my smoothie recipes to eliminate the need for adding ice.

 Tips

-- It is best to have a frozen element in the smoothie to eliminate the need for adding ice.
+- It is best to have a frozen element in the easy arugula smoothie to eliminate the need for adding ice cubes.
+All fresh fruit can be used, but you'll need ice cubes to chill the smoothie.

 - If your blender has a hard time blending greens, add the liquid and greens first to the blender.
-Then blend until smooth, next add the fruit and pulse to break up the frozen pineapple, and then blend until thick and creamy.
+Blend until smooth, then add the fruit and pulse to break up the frozen pineapple.
+Blend until thick and creamy.

-- A paring knife works well to peel a navel orange, cut off the top and bottom of the fruit, cutting the white pith away.
+- A paring knife works well to peel a navel orange.
+Cut off the top and bottom of the fruit, cutting the white pith away.
 Try not to cut too much of the orange edible part.
 Then cut away the rind and white pith from top to bottom using the orange’s rounded shape as a guide.
 Or peel it by hand if it’s easy to peel.
-Leaving some of the white bits is okay just not too much, it can be bitter.
+Leaving some of the white bits is okay, just not too much since it can be bitter.

 Variations